Energy Self-Sufficient Systems

 The wireless body area network is designed for energy harvesting and reaches a sufficient transmission reliability and frequency for closed-loop control applications.

 Autarkic systems allow the realization of various solutions.
 The integration into larger communication networks or distributed systems opens up further possibilities.
-Through close cooperation with other affiliated research units we can realize the entire solution chain, from self-sufficient sensor via the data transmission to the data processing and the resulting action, for different problem areas.
+Through close cooperation with other affiliated research units, we can realize the entire solution chain, from self-sufficient sensors to the data transmission and data processing and to the resulting action, for different problem areas.

 Together with the “Internet of Things” research group we can realize distributed autonomous systems and sensor networks.

 We are involved in research platforms, which combine the capabilities of several institutes and research areas.
-Together with our research partners we can cover the entire topics:
+Together with our research partners we can cover the entire topics of: